SuddyN/StartGGDiscordActions/README.md

 ## Fork this repository

+From the main repository page (where you probably are now):

+- Click `Fork`
+- Uncheck `Copy the main branch only`
+- Create the fork

 ## Set up GitHub Actions

 - From the new repository page on GitHub, click the `Actions` tab.